 Performance Diesel Exhaust Systems

-Performance Exhausts are crafted from rust-fighting, long-lasting steel.
+Performance exhausts are crafted from rust-fighting, long-lasting steel.
 There are three main grades of steel that are typically used in exhausts, each offering different levels of durability.
-Aluminized Steel exhausts are built from heavy-duty steel pipes hot-dipped in an aluminum-silicon alloy.
+Aluminized steel exhausts are built from heavy-duty steel pipes hot-dipped in an aluminum-silicon alloy.
 This alloy provides great corrosion resistance at a reasonable price.
-409-L Stainless Steel pipes feature high strength, corrosion resistance, and durability, while remaining a cost-effective option.
-304 Stainless Steel is the top-shelf exhaust material.
+409-L stainless steel pipes feature high strength, corrosion resistance, and durability, while remaining a cost-effective option.
+304 stainless steel is the top-shelf exhaust material.
 304 has the highest nickel and chromium concentration and offers the best resistance to rust and corrosion.
-Borla Exhaust offers a full line of high-quality 304 stainless exhaust systems.
+Borla offers a full line of high-quality 304 stainless exhaust systems.

 With all the different exhaust systems and components out there, it can be hard to find the right kit for your needs.
 That's why we've laid out everything you need to make the right decision when purchasing an exhaust system.

 Different vehicles and engines have different needs.
 Each exhaust system is optimized for certain applications, so make sure the exhaust system you want is the right one for your vehicle.
-For example, while a Dual Flowmaster Exhaust might be a great choice for a muscle car, a sport-compact or import would benefit better from a Borla Exhaust.
-Trucks and diesel vehicles can be upgraded with heavy-duty systems like the MBRP Exhaust System or a Gibson Exhaust.
-You can even improve your RV's power with a Gibson Motorhome Exhaust, which is specially designed to suit the demanding weight and payload of a motor home.
+For example, while a Dual Flowmaster exhaust might be a great choice for a muscle car, a sport-compact or import would benefit better from a Borla exhaust.
+Trucks and diesel vehicles can be upgraded with heavy-duty systems like those from MBRP.
+You can even improve your RV's power with a Gibson Motorhome exhaust, which is specially designed to suit the demanding weight and payload of a motor home.

 Every exhaust system or muffler has its own unique sound.
-You can add a Magnaflow Muffler to your exhaust for a pleasing, slightly louder-than-stock tone, or you can get an aggressive growl out of a glasspack Cherry Bomb Muffler.
-If it's a classic muscle car tone you're after, go with a tried and true American Thunder system from Flowmaster Exhaust.
+You can add a Magnaflow muffler to your exhaust for a pleasing, slightly louder-than-stock tone, or you can get an aggressive growl out of a glasspack Cherry Bomb muffler.
+If it's a classic muscle car tone you're after, go with a tried and true American Thunder system from Flowmaster.
 No matter what aural attitude you're looking for, we have a muffler or exhaust system for you.